Brajmohank1/heroku_Library_mangement_brajmohan/README.md

 # LIBRARY MANAGEMENT SYSTEM

-- **Library Managent system** is used for management of books , Issue and return of books in a library.
+**Library Managent system** is used for management of books , Issue and return of books in a library.
-- There are two sections for users - I. STUDENT II.
-ADMIN
-- Student can Login ,Edit Profile , Search for books and view availability , view his issue history.
-- Admin will manage the whole system.

 _Contributions and bug reports are welcome._